 Financial aid for graduate school is primarily in the form of assistantships, fellowships, and student loans.
 Be sure to investigate your financial aid options at each institution.

 Note the deadlines for financial aid, as they can be earlier than the application deadline.

 An interview is a conversation and exchange of information to help you and the schools determine whether you are a good fit for the program.
 The more practice and preparation you do, the more confident and comfortable you will be.

-For more information on graduate school interviews, see the CSE Career Center’s Graduate and Professional School Guide (PDF).
+For more information on graduate school, including details on personal statements and interviews, see the CSE Career Center's Graduate and Professional School Guide.